-Nas – “Project Windows”
+Nas – “Project Windows” single

 “Black hoods, cops and projects, sewers flooded with foul blockage.
 The gutter’s wild and every child watches.
 Changing top locks with ripped-off hinges.
 Doors kicked off, drunks stag off Smirnoff, wipe your beard off.
 Crippled dope fiends in wheelchairs stare.
 Vision blurry, cause buried deep in they mind are hidden stories.
 Bet he’s a mirror image of that 70’s era.
-Finished for the rest of his life, till he fades out.”
+Finished for the rest of his life, till he fades out.” – lyrics

 “The liquor store workers miss him but then it plays out.
 So many ways out the hood but no signs say out.
 Mental slave house where gats go off, I show off.
 Ni^^as up north, prison-ology talk, till they time cut off.
 You should chill if you short, prepare deep thought.
 To hit the street again, get it on; get this paper and breed again.
 Plan to leave something behind.
-So your name will live on, no matter what the game lives on.”
+So your name will live on, no matter what the game lives on.” – lyrics

-We wondered what his name was, and then a passerby stopped and said, “His name is Nasty Nas—the greatest emcee ever!”
-And then the elderly man disappeared in between the buildings.
+Later, an elderly man disappears between two buildings.
 The sky, serving as the ceiling, darkened.
 Then Ronald Isley descended with two emissaries.
-His emergence illuminated the landscape, and then he sung.
+His emergence illuminated the landscape and then he began to sing.

 “Looking out of my project window.
 Oh, I feel uninspired.
 Looking out of my project window.
-Oh, it makes me feel so tired.”
+Oh, it makes me feel so tired.” – lyrics

-This can’t be life?
-Some of us uttered.
-Then Nas dropped more knowledge, but now, instead of just us, other souls pooled together and a large crowd was formed; and police officers, standing on the outskirts of the projects—tucked their weapons in its holsters, and then they started bopping their heads to Nas’ lyrics.
+‘This can’t be life?’
+Some uttered.
+Then Nas dropped more knowledge.
+But now, other souls pooled together and a large crowd was formed.
+Police officers, standing on the outskirts of the projects, tucked their weapons in its holsters and started bopping their heads.

 “At night the windows were speakers, pumping life out.
 A fight, people screaming cause somebody pulled a knife out.
 So I looked at this poem, I’m hooked to this tune.
 Every night the same melody, hell sounded so heavenly.
 But jail was ahead of me.
 Reading’s what I should’ve done, cause my imagination would run.
 I was impatient to get out and become part of the noise out there.
 I used to stare, five stories down basketball courts, shot up playgrounds.
-And I witnessed the murders and police shake-downs.”
+And I witnessed the murders and police shake-downs.” – lyrics

 “Teach the girls karate, and school your sons not to hate, but to stay awake.
-Cause the scars a razor make is nothing in comparison to the gas left on this whole mass, if we don’t get it controlled fast.”
+Cause the scars a razor make is nothing in comparison to the gas left on this whole mass, if we don’t get it controlled fast.” – lyrics

 Also, its impact will continue to inspire listeners to think because thoughts become things that will one day shape our future.
-It’s just too bad that there isn’t a music video.
+It’s just too bad there isn’t a music video for ‘Project Windows’.